-In order for New York State to keep residents from moving to states with lesser taxes and more economic growth, New York must reconsider its financial structure to lower its debt, provide mandate relief, reconsider regulations that strangle businesses, end the wasteful spending on programs that are doomed to fail and cut spending across the board.
+In order for New York State to keep residents from moving to states with lesser taxation and more economic growth, New York must reconsider its financial structure.
+The state should lower its debt, provide mandate relief, reconsider regulations that strangle businesses, end wasteful spending on programs that are doomed to fail and cut spending across the board.

-The NY State Legislative Members must adopt the following recommendations to lower/eliminate the oppressive taxes forced on the families residing in New York State:
+Members of the State Legislature must adopt the following recommendations to lower and/or eliminate the oppressive taxes forced on Empire State families:

 - Adoption of a constitutional amendment limiting any increase of state spending to the rate of inflation.

-- We support a constitutional amendment to reform NYS Bonding.
+- We support a constitutional amendment to reform state bonding.
 The amendment should include an end to ban back-door borrowing, require listing the total debt expected from the bonding and allow the voters of New York to have more than one bond issue on the ballot.

 - Continue to hold total state spending growth at/or (preferably) below the inflation rate.

-- Every effort has to be made to eliminate Medicaid fraud and to recover the monies paid on fraudulent claims.
+- Every effort must be made to eliminate Medicaid fraud and to recover the monies paid on fraudulent claims.

 - Elimination of state income tax on dividend earnings.

-- Local government entities, such as Fire Districts, Libraries, School Districts, should have voter approval of budgets, prior to contracts becoming effective.
+- Local government entities (such as fire districts, libraries and school districts) should have voter approval of budgets, prior to contracts taking effect.

 - Eliminate the New York State estate tax.

 - Pension Reform.
-While it is understood that the New York State Constitution does not allow pension benefits to be “diminished or impaired,” the current defined-benefit pension entitlement must be changed to a defined-contribution retirement savings plan when new government employees are hired.
-Tier VI did not include “defined-contribution,” which is necessary to curb the future costs to taxpayers.
+While it is understood that the New York State Constitution does not allow pension benefits to be diminished or impaired, the current defined-benefit pension entitlement must be changed to a defined-contribution retirement savings plan when new government employees are hired.
+Tier VI did not include defined contributions, which is necessary to curb the future costs to taxpayers.

-- Continue job creation through tax reduction by elimination of the Gross Receipts Tax.
+- Continue job creation through tax reduction by eliminating the Gross Receipts Tax.